Humpheh/PiPark/pi/README.md

      the PiPark's camera is able to look down with a clear view upon the spaces that are required to be monitored.

-  2. At the main menu prompt of this setup program enter option '1' to fine tune the direction of the camera so that it is clearly able to view the spaces.
+  2. At the main menu prompt of the setup program enter option '1' to fine tune the direction of the camera so that it is clearly able to view the spaces.
      When you have finalised the position of the camera press ENTER to capture a setup image.
 If everything is correct and you do not wish to recapture the